 We work hard to drive better care for our Lives under Clover Management.
 To accomplish this goal, we aim to establish with Clover Assistant a comprehensive understanding of each patient, their conditions and needs as well as how those factors change over time, so that we can provide support to their providers as they determine when appropriate interventions should be delivered.
-We monitor a range of data sources over time and capitalize on emerging interoperability data standards to create a comprehensive view of each patient's disease trajectory.
+We monitor a range of data sources over time to create a comprehensive view of each patient's disease trajectory.
 Taking this holistic approach helps us to improve personalized chronic disease management and care coordination.